junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 > Cas getting more physical too, able to do more things, finding lost items, diagnosing bad pipe in wall, taking phone call (Dean can call home now to talk with Cas, coworkers/Adler? think he's dating/having partner), rodent problem? (more domestic life)

-> add a small scene Dean checks Cas's hand again, wounded from earlier (VISUAL)

 Dean help Cas revenge (find Nick), finish his unfinished business but Cas remain ghost, not gone or released, Dean puzzled (new unfinished business because Cas doesn't want to leave Dean alone)

 after Dean manages Nick Vaught, Cas's initial unfinished business is finished, Dean/Cas ready to say goodbye, but Cas not disappear, instead, he's not bound by the apartment-only location, means he's not bound by that same old crime-related business, his unfinished business is something else now

-Cas now can follow Dean around but still can't get far away from him, suggesting that new unfinished business is tied to Dean, that's how in Chap 4 he can be there helping Dean figure out P. T. Sandover's case and save him from attack, ready to sacrifice for Dean, burn with Sandover together. but Dean burns the glove in time, kill the bad ghost, save Cas
+Cas now can follow Dean around but still can't get far away from him, suggesting that new unfinished business is tied to Dean, that's how in Chap 4 he can be there helping Dean figure out P. T. Sandover's case and save him from attack, ready to sacrifice for Dean, burn with Sandover together. but Dean burns the glove in time, kill the bad ghost, save Cas (or Dean thought Cas burns in the same fire, freaks out, in mourning mode, but Cas comes back the next day "That was unpleasant")

 ###### [TBC]